KadenShubert/KadenShubert/README.md

 ### Hi there 👋
-- 🔭 I’m currently working with Real World Data
+- 🔭 I’m currently working on a Real World Project
-- 🌱 I’m currently learning about applying Classification & Regression Models in reality
+- 🌱 I’m currently learning about applying Classification and Regression Models
+- ⚡ Fun fact: I love reading through well-documented libraries
 <!--
 **superlongnameguy/superlongnameguy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.